penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations
 ```

-It contains the information on relationships between this and other sessions.
-These conditions only can apply for teaching sessions with students.
+It contains information on the relationships between this and other class units.
+These conditions can only apply to class units with students.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |